 In determining current compensation levels for the Company's directors, the Compensation Committee's objective is that cash compensation be relatively low in comparison to directors at comparable public companies, while equity compensation linked to increases in stockholder value be higher on a relative basis.
 Directors of the Company who are also employees receive no additional compensation for their service as directors.
-Each non-employee director receives an annual fee of \$50,000 for service as a director, as well as a quarterly meeting fee of \$2,500 (for in-person attendance) or \$1,250 (for telephonic attendance).
-In addition, directors receive an annual fee of \$10,000 for each committee on which they serve, as the case may be, with the Chair of the Audit Committee receiving an additional annual fee of \$25,000, the Chair of the Compensation Committee receiving an additional annual fee of \$10,000 and the Chair of the Nominating and Governance Committee receiving an additional annual fee of \$5,000.
-In addition, the lead director receives a fee of \$50,000 for his active role as principal liaison with management of the Company and his capacity as the principal contact on our Board of Directors for our stockholders.
+Each non-employee director receives an annual fee of \$50,000 for service as a director, as well as a quarterly meeting fee of \$2,500.
+In addition, members of the Audit Committee receive an annual fee of \$20,000, with the Chair receiving an annual fee of \$35,000 (inclusive of Committee fee); members of the Compensation Committee receive an annual fee of \$17,000, with the Chair receiving an annual fee of \$20,000 (inclusive of Committee fee); and members of the Nominating and Governance Committee receive an annual fee of \$13,000, with the Chair receiving an annual fee of \$15,000 (inclusive of Committee fee).
+In addition, the lead director receives a fee of \$100,000 for his active role as principal liaison with management of the Company and his capacity as the principal contact on our Board of Directors for our stockholders.
 All directors of the Company are reimbursed for travel expenses incurred in attending meetings of the Board of Directors and its committees.
-In 2006, William Nutt received a salary of \$500,000 for his service as the Chairman of the Board of Directors, and for providing certain executive services throughout the year.
-Mr. Nutt also received other annual compensation in 2006 in the amount of \$73,607.
-Such amount includes life insurance premiums paid by the Company on behalf of Mr. Nutt, 401(k) profit sharing contributions in the amount of \$22,000, aircraft usage, personal physician and financial services benefits, and tax payments made in connection with the provision of certain financial service, health care and other benefits in the amount of \$19,378.
+In 2007, Mr. Nutt received a salary of \$500,000 for his service as the Chairman of the Board of Directors, and for providing certain executive services throughout the year.
+In recent years, the Company has transitioned the roles of Messrs.
+Nutt (who was formerly Chief Executive Officer, and is now Chairman of the Board) and Healey (who has served as Chief Executive Officer of the Company since January 2005).
+In this evolving capacity, in 2007, Mr. Nutt was available for senior contact with the Company's Affiliates, service on certain boards at the Company's Affiliates, and ongoing consultative assistance to management.
+This transition pr

-Equity grant determinations are made consistent with the Compensation Committee's philosophy that compensation should be directly linked to increases in stockholder value, and, on that basis the Compensation Committee has consistently used option grants to align director and stockholder interests.
-Since January 2000, the Compensation Committee has made initial option grants of 22,500 to directors in connection with their respective appointment to the Board, and in January 2006 such a grant was made to Mr. Zeitlin.
-In addition, since January 2001, the Compensation Committee has granted 11,250 options to directors annually, and in 2006 determined to make such a grant to each member of the Board.
-(Each grant generally vests in 25% increments over four years and, for purposes of FAS 123R, the average fair market value of such options was \$30.32.)
-In reaching this determination, the Compensation Committee at various private equity firms and investment banking institutions (as prepared by Shea & Associates) and concluded that the Company's grants continued to be appropriate to meet the objective of directly linking such compensation to increases in stockholder value.
+Equity grant determinations are made consistent with the Compensation Committee's philosophy that compensation should be directly linked to increases in stockholder value, and, on that basis the Committee has used option grants to align director and stockholder interests.
+Consistent with these principles, the Committee has granted 11,250 options to directors annually, and in 2007 determined to make such a grant to each member of the Board.
+Each grant generally vests in 25% increments over four years.
+In reaching this determination, the Committee considered an analysis of equity grants to directors at publicly traded asset management companies and also considered the compensation arrangements at private equity, investment banking and alternative investment firms (as prepared by Shea & Associates) and concluded that the Company's grants continued to be appropriate to meet the objective of directly linking such compensation to increases in stockholder value.

-Director Compensation in Fiscal Year 2006
+Director Compensation in Fiscal Year 2007

-The following table sets forth information regarding the compensation earned by Mr. Nutt and the Company's non-employee directors in 2006.
+The following table sets forth information regarding the compensation earned by Mr. Nutt and the Company's non-employee directors in 2007.
 For compensation information with respect to Mr. Healey, and his services as the Company's President and Chief Executive Officer, please see the Summary Compensation Table and other accompanying compensation tables.
 Mr. Healey receives no additional compensation for his service as a director.